ihobbang250/fin_rag_final/README.md

 ## Additional Information

-For a detailed explanation of the methodology, data handling, and evaluation metrics, please refer to `report.pdf`.
+For a detailed explanation of the methodology and evaluation results, please refer to `report.pdf`.